TeamGreenRoots/justagro-frontend/README.md

 # JustAgro Frontend

+My Role — Product Manager

+Led product strategy and prioritization for the project, including defining the MVP scope, documenting product requirements, and aligning the team around the core payment verification workflow.

 Next.js 14 client for the JustAgro agricultural payment platform.
 Three-role fintech application — Farmer, Buyer, Aggregator — integrated with Interswitch for payments and Google Gemini for AI features.

 **Live:** https://justagro.vercel.app